Antonio Mongitore: Biography

 Mongitore was born in Palermo on 4 May 1663 in a family of modest means.
 After having received his early education in the private religious schools, he entered the Jesuit College where he soon made an impression for his intelligence, religious sentiment, and sober habits.
-His education was, however, interrupted by the necessities of his family, and his aspirations to the priesthood frustrated by a regulation of the then Archibishop Jaime de Palafox y Cardona, who in an attempt to reduce the number of indigent priests, made a benefice a condition for ordination.
+His education was, however, interrupted by the necessities of his family, and his aspirations to the priesthood frustrated by a regulation of the then Archbishop Jaime de Palafox y Cardona, who in an attempt to reduce the number of indigent priests, made a benefice a condition for ordination.
 Finding the priesthood for the moment beyond his reach, Mongitore, on his father's advice, studied law.
 During this period of his life which corresponded to the Messina revolt and the attempt by Louis XIV to use this occasion to weaken an already tottering Spanish Empire, Mongitore began his life-long study of the history and privileges of the ancient Kingdom of Sicily.
 It was also during this time that he made the friendship of the illustrious historian, Vincenzo Auria.
 Owing to the relaxing of the rule on benefices which followed Palafox's transference to Seville, Mongitore was ordained a priest on 20 May 1687.
 Within the church he rose to high honours, becoming a canon of the Cathedral (1721) and consultore of the Holy Office.